keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 Putting everything together, the final code for the DAO bot smart contract should be:

+TODO: update reference
 ```js reference
 https://github.com/keypom/dao-bot/blob/2c3a7bac8b18e1134483f0736e2ca9e2152f8509/src-v1/lib.rs#L1-L157
 ```

+TODO: add a section about security and how we'll talk about that in the next section

 ## Conclusion
+TODO: add to conclusion with hyperlinks and expand on what we talked about (add proposal, act proposal etc.)
 In this tutorial, you've created the all new DAO bot by analyzing the requirements given the expected high thoroughput.

 In the next tutorial, you'll be testing the DAO bot, finding it's vulnerabilities and further improving it.